-New Student Services DOES NOT provide on-campus housing for Spring Orientation 2018.
-If you have a confirmed housing contract for the spring 2018 semester, contact Housing and Food Service for more information on arranging housing.
+New Student Services does not provide on-campus housing for Spring Orientation.
+If you have a confirmed housing contract for the spring semester, contact University Housing and Dining for more information on arranging housing.
 The Austin Visitor Center's website has a comprehensive list of accommodations in the area.

 June and July Orientation